-WordPress is publishing a maintenance release that fixes issues that broke millions of websites.
+Developers of WordPress published a maintenance release that fixes issues that broke millions of websites.

 WordPress published new information that describes why WordPress 5.5 negatively affected millions of websites, a staggering amount.
 WordPress is publishing a maintenance release, version 5.5.1.
-It is designed to serve as a patch to give time for plugin and theme developers to update their software.
+Then, developers design to serve as a patch to give time for plugin and theme developers to update their software.

-The spreadsheet also notes what the specific issue is for each plugin and theme, which will help software developers fix their plugins and themes.
+The spreadsheet also notes what the specific issue is for each plugin and theme.
+Surely, it will help software developers fix their plugins and themes.

 WordPress 5.5.1 Maintenance Release September 1, 2020